wilbcn/BlueTeam/Network-Projects/Wireshark-Traffic-Analysis-1.md

 Just because a file isn’t flagged doesn’t mean it’s safe.
 This may be a stage-2 payload designed to execute only under specific conditions — for example, when run by a real victim’s machine or after sandbox evasion checks.

 ### 5. Summary and Blue Team Recommendations
-This project served as an introduction into inspecting malware sample PCAPs, gaining hands-on experience in Wireshark not only on its UI but experience on how to spot artifacts and IOCs.
-Furthermore, I was able to leverage many analysis tools to conduct a fundemental investigation, practising the knowledge I have gained from Blue Team Level 1, and TryHackMe CTFs.

-In this project, we discovered that a user, most likely uknowingly, visited a malicious website `makemoneyeasywith.me`, which then redirected the user to `188.225.26.48`, where a malicious payload was downloaded.
-As mentioned, this payload is tied to `CVE-2018-4878`, a malicious exploit in Adobe Flash.
+This project was a deep dive into real-world network traffic analysis, using Wireshark to dissect a malicious packet capture (PCAP) file from a real Rig Exploit Kit (EK) infection chain.
+The hands-on experience gained through this investigation significantly enhanced my skills in packet analysis, protocol comprehension, and identifying Indicators of Compromise (IOCs).

+Through this investigation, I:
+- Gained proficiency with Wireshark’s UI, filters, and statistical views
+- Practiced analyzing common protocols like HTTP, DNS, TCP, and ICMP
+- Identified a malvertising redirect chain leading to a Flash-based exploit delivery
+- Correlated suspicious domains and IPs with external intelligence (VirusTotal, WHOIS, AbuseIPDB)
+- Identified CVE-2018-4878 — a critical Adobe Flash vulnerability used in the exploit
+- Exported and analyzed malicious HTTP objects including:
+  - A redirector/landing page
+  - An obfuscated .xsf Flash exploit
+  - A potential stage-2 malware payload

+In particular, I was able to link the exploit delivery and post-infection traffic back to 188.225.26.48, a confirmed malicious IP.
+The Flash file exploited a known vulnerability and the downloaded executable, while not flagged by AV, matched the expected behavior and size of a second-stage payload, potentially fileless or sandbox-aware.

+This project marks a significant milestone in my Blue Team journey, reinforcing both analytical process and practical tooling.
 For future development and growth, I now plan to tackle various other training PCAPS, found here [Training PCAPS](https://www.malware-traffic-analysis.net/training-exercises.html)

 Security Recommendations:
 - Remove Adove Flash, as it is a discontinued software platform, with a known vulnerability. `CVE-2018-4878`
 - Regularly patch software
-- Block the identified IPs and Domains:
+- Block the malicious IPs and Domains:
+  - makemoneyeasywith.me
+  - 188.225.26.48
-  -
+  - 195.154.255.65

+- User awareness training on how to identify malicious urls.
+Its possible